Italian wine: History

 Vines have been cultivated from the wild Vitis vinifera grape for millennia in Italy.
 It was previously believed that viticulture had been introduced into Sicily and southern Italy by the Mycenaeans, as winemaking traditions are known to have already been established in Italy by the time the Phoenician and Greek colonists arrived on Italy's shores around 1000–800 BC.
 However, archeological discoveries on Monte Kronio in 2017 revealed that viticulture in Sicily flourished at least as far back as 4000 BC — some 3,000 years earlier than previously thought.
 Also on the peninsula, traces of Bronze Age and even Neolithic grapevine management and small-scale winemaking might suggest earlier origins than previously thought.

-Under Ancient Rome large-scale, slave-run plantations sprang up in many coastal areas of Italy and spread to such an extent that, in AD 92, emperor Domitian was forced to destroy a great number of vineyards in order to free up fertile land for food production.
+Under ancient Rome large-scale, slave-run plantations sprang up in many coastal areas of Italy and spread to such an extent that, in AD 92, Emperor Domitian was forced to destroy a great number of vineyards in order to free up fertile land for food production.

 During this time, viticulture outside of Italy was prohibited under Roman law.
 Exports to the provinces were reciprocated in exchange for more slaves, especially from Gaul.
 Trade was intense with Gaul, according to Pliny, because the inhabitants tended to drink Italian wine unmixed and without restraint.
 Although unpalatable to adults, it was customary, at the time, for young people to drink wine mixed with a good proportion of water.

 As the laws on provincial viticulture were relaxed, vast vineyards began to flourish in the rest of Europe, especially Gaul (present-day France) and Hispania.
 This coincided with the cultivation of new vines, such as biturica, an ancestor of the Cabernets.
 These vineyards became so successful that Italy ultimately became an import centre for provincial wines.

 Depending on the vintage, modern Italy is the world's largest or second-largest wine producer.
 In 2005, production was about 20% of the global total, second only to France, which produced 26%.
 In the same year, Italy's share in dollar value of table wine imports into the U.S. was 32%, Australia's was 24%, and France's was 20%.
 Along with Australia, Italy's market share has rapidly increased in recent years.

 Italian appellation system

 In 1963, the first official Italian system of classification of wines was launched.
 Since then, several modifications and additions to the legislation have been made, including a major modification in 1992.
 The last modification, which occurred in 2010, established four basic categories which are consistent with the latest European Union wine regulations (2008–09).
+The Italian Ministry of Agriculture (MIPAAF) regularly publishes updates to the official classification.
 The categories, from the bottom to the top level, are: